 Attendance must be maintained at an average of 80 percent of the scheduled attendance.
 The student is expected to complete the course of study within the 1.25 times of the period of time stated in the enrollment agreement.
 An absence may be excused by first calling in the same day prior to the beginning of class, and second by presenting a written excuse.
 Some examples: Medical, Jury Duty, Witness Duty, Military Duty.
 If the Student is absent 14 Consecutive calendar days, the student will be Administratively Withdrawn.
 The instructor in charge will review excessive tardiness or absences with the student to determine possible corrective action to the issue on hand.
 Student hours and operations once properly earned by the student will not be taken away from the student records based on disciplinary actions by the school.
 Once theory classes have begun (by five minutes), students will not be allowed to enter the classroom.
 Unexcused absence will not be tolerated.
 All students must call prior to the start of class if they will not be in attendance on time.
-For students receiving VA education benefits, attendance is calculated monthly; when attendance drops below 80%, VA benefits are terminated on that date and the VA and the student are notified.
 Make up work must be completed upon re-entry into class.
 Effective 08/21/2018: Any Make-up hours needed will be considered after a written request has been submitted and approved by administrative staff, and dates & times will be assigned.
 No make-up time/hours may be granted without written approval on file.